 Property owners strive to minimize operational expenses and ensure tenant safety and comfort.
 By connecting facility systems (IoT technology) and controlling them from one place, building management systems can make for a smart building and enable property owners to find hidden opportunities.

-Building management systems (BMS) or building automation systems (BAS) are designed for commercial building installation to manage and monitor various subsystems effectively.
-The principal aim of the BMS is to streamline operations, making it easier to manage, monitor and improve.
+Building management systems (BMS) or building automation systems (BAS) are designed to manage and monitor various subsystems in commercial building installations effectively.
+The principal aim of the BMS is to streamline operations, making them easier to manage, monitor, and improve.
 Subsystems may include the building’s electrical and mechanical equipment, like power, lighting, and ventilation.

 How do building management systems work?